 What is allowed for monetisation

-The spirit of this policy is to make sure that we're rewarding creators for original and authentic content that adds value to viewers.
-If you've put a funny or thoughtful spin on content that you didn't originally create, you've transformed the content in some way.
+We want to reward creators for original and authentic content that adds value to viewers.
+If you put a funny or thoughtful spin on content that you didn't originally create (in line with our guidelines below), you've transformed the content in some way.
 It's fine to have this type of content on your channel, but individual videos may be subject to other policies like copyright.
 In other words, we allow reused content if viewers can tell that there's a meaningful difference between the original video and your video.

-Note: Whilst these examples do not violate the reused content monetisation policy, other policies such as copyright still apply.
+Note: While these examples do not violate the reused content monetisation policy, other policies, such as copyright, still apply.

-Examples of what is allowed for monetisation (including but not limited to):
+Examples of what's allowed to monetise (including but not limited to):

 • Using clips for a critical review